 In the 1975 film Jaws, Captain Sam Quint the shark hunter (played by the late Robert Shaw) crushes a can of Narragansett with one hand to intimidate Matt Hooper (played by Richard Dreyfuss).

-Narragansett is re-releasing the now-famous can for a limited time only in celebration of Shark Week.
-They’re encouraging customers to #CrushItLikeQuint.
+Narragansett re-released the now-famous can for a limited time only in celebration of Shark Week.
+They encouraged their customers to #CrushItLikeQuint.

 3. The Manmouth Museum presents “MMKids Shark Week”